VVoruganti/VVoruganti.github.io/src/posts/dream-journal-1.md

 Both of these groups of people seemed to be endlessly embroiled in mindless chit chat, however, I cannot remember what they talked about.
 Besides these two groups, there was also me, my childhood friend, and a ton of small children 12 and younger.
-It was tasked to us to take care of the kids and keep them occupied.
+My friend and I were tasked with taking care of the kids and keeping them occupied.
 So we spent our time trying to come up with creative ways to keep the kids entertained.
 We gave them coloring books, played hide and seek, and at some point, I taught some of them how to play League of Legends.
 At this point, I thought everything was going well,